cloudfoundry-community-attic/LEGACY-bosh-getting-started/troubleshooting/recreate-microbosh-config.md

 connection.servers.map(&:dns_name)
 ["ec2-10-2-3-4.compute-1.amazonaws.com",  "ec2-X.X.X.X.compute-1.amazonaws.com", ..., ...]
 exit
-$ bosh target ec2-X.X.X.X.compute-1.amazonaws.com:25555
+$ bosh target ec2-X.X.X.X.compute-1.amazonaws.com
 Error 103: cannot access director
-$ bosh target ec2-10-2-3-4.compute-1.amazonaws.com:25555
+$ bosh target ec2-10-2-3-4.compute-1.amazonaws.com
 Target set to 'http://ec2-10-2-3-4.compute-1.amazonaws.com:25555'
 ```

 Hurray, you found it!

-**NOTE:** Remember that BOSH Director runs (by default) on port 25555, not port 80.
-You need to include the target port :25555 in the URI above.
+Your BOSH Director runs (by default) on port 25555, not port 80.
+The latest version of BOSH should automatically default to 25555 if you do not specify it.

 Now you can update `PUBLIC_DNS_NAME` in your fresh `config.yml` file.